-If you can't pay your bills and are seeking debt relief, you first need to assess your financial situation.
+If you can't pay your bills and need debt relief, you should first assess your financial situation.
 Then, you can choose the best option for your situation.

 Start by doing the following:

-If your financial difficulties are temporary, you might be able to get debt relief by obtaining more time to catch up on payments or a temporary reduction in payments.
+If your financial difficulties are temporary, you might be able to get debt relief by getting more time to catch up on payments or a temporary reduction in payments.

 But if your situation is permanent or long-term, you'll need a more permanent debt-relief solution to reduce or eliminate your debts entirely.
 Debt settlement or filing for bankruptcy might be appropriate for your situation.